cloudfuji/open_source_rails/notes.md

 The below steps are written with reference from http://code.google.com/p/rubycas-server/wiki/Downloads?tm=2

-* Install the "rubycas-server" rubygem.

-* When rubycas-server is run, it tries to create a config file in /etc/rubycas-server/config.yml and a log file in /var/log/casserver.log.
-For this it is recommended to run rubycas-server as root.
-But it also allows specifying the config file via
+* Install the "rubycas-server".
+For now, we suggest using the Bushido fork of the gem if you are using Rails 3.1.
+The repo is at http://github.com/Bushido/rubycas-server.
+To use the gem from this repo, add this to your Gemfile.

+    gem 'rubycas-server', :git => 'git://github.com/Bushido/rubycas-server.git'

+* To run rubycas-server you need to specify a config file to it.